Saaeroos/Github-battle/README.md

-# Github-battle
+# Github battle

-This project was done following a tutorial in Restart Network.
+This project was done following a tutorial during the guide period in Restart Network.

+### Technologies Used build this project:
+* React

+### This project was deployed using:
+* firebase

-link below:
+##$ link for deployed app below:
 https://react-tutorial-githubbat-db9b0.firebaseapp.com